 - Unwarranted blinking.

-If the foreign object is embedded in the eye, or you’re assisting someone with an object embedded in their eye, it is important to get medical help immediately to help reduce injury.
-You should take these steps to help avoid additional damage to the eye:
+If the foreign object embeds in the eye, or assisting someone with an object in their eye, seek medical help immediately to help reduce injury.
+Generally, you should take these steps to help avoid additional damage to the eye:

 - Limit eye movement.